getyoti/yoti-go-sdk/_examples/profilesandbox/README.md

 To run the examples:
 1. Copy the `.env.example` file and rename it to be `.env`.
 1. Then modify the `YOTI_SANDBOX_CLIENT_SDK_ID` and `YOTI_KEY_FILE_PATH` environment variables mentioned above.

-To make these tests runnable, the name needs to end in `_test.go`, so rename them accordingly.